Will Smith Preview, Player Props: Dodgers vs. Rockies

 - The pitching staff for the Rockies has a collective 7.1 K/9, the worst in the league.

-- The Rockies have the last-ranked team ERA among all league pitching staffs (5.64).
+- The Rockies have a 5.68 team ERA that ranks last among all MLB pitching staffs.

-- The Rockies give up the second-most home runs in baseball (222 total, 1.4 per game).
+- Rockies pitchers combine to surrender 223 total home runs at a rate of 1.4 per game (second-most in baseball).

-- Feltner makes the start for the Rockies, his 10th of the season.
-He is 2-3 with a 5.13 ERA and 38 strikeouts in 40 1/3 innings pitched.
+- The Rockies will send Davis (0-3) to the mound to make his sixth start of the season.
+He is 0-3 with an 8.77 ERA and 22 strikeouts in 25 2/3 innings pitched.

-- In his last time out on Wednesday, the righty threw five scoreless innings against the San Diego Padres while surrendering two hits.
+- The right-hander last pitched on Friday against the Chicago Cubs, when he threw five innings, allowing three earned runs while giving up four hits.

-- The 27-year-old has an ERA of 5.13, with 8.5 strikeouts per nine innings, in nine games this season.
-Opponents have a .252 batting average against him.
+- The 26-year-old has an ERA of 8.77, with 7.7 strikeouts per nine innings, in seven games this season.
+Opponents are batting .330 against him.

 © 2023 Data Skrive.
 All rights reserved.